 During Nedry's conversation with the man at the docks, you can see a playback progress bar scrolling underneath the computer feed, making it quite blatant they're using a video file for the scene.

 Tear Jerker: Hammond is a pretty tragic character when you think about it.
-He's worked for years to realize his dream, and it looked as if it had finally come true... but instead, he had his dream crumble around him and result in the horrible deaths of quite a few people, and was forced to abandon it.
+He's worked for years to realize his dream, and it looked as if it had finally come true... but instead, he had his dream crumble around him and result in the horrible deaths of quite a few people (almost including his own grandkids), and was forced to abandon it.
 His reaction to hearing a Brachiosaurus call one last time before leaving the island is especially wrenching.
 His dream gets a bit of a Bittersweet Ending in The Lost World, however: While he wasn't able to build a park and share his dream with the world, and even more people die on Site B, at least his dinosaurs are allowed to thrive there.

 Visual Effects of Awesome: This movie is the milestone that popularized CGI in the nineties.
 The special effects team actually had to invent entirely new technology to get the job done.
 Made more awesome because the effects have held up better than most of Jurassic Park's 1990s CGI-riddled contemporaries, and even some films now.